gvwilson/btt/src/intro/index.md

     will be the first time she has built software with other people.
     This book will help her and her teammates figure out who should do what, when.

--   *Brad* is in Yani's class.
-    He started programming when he was nine years old, and can do many assignments in half the time it takes other students.
-    (He attributes this to natural aptitude
-    rather than to his parents being able to afford to send him to after-school coding camps).
-    He finds discussion of what he calls "fluffy stuff" tiresome;
-    this guide will help him understand why that attitude is self-defeating.

--   *Sharla* has taught that software engineering class twice.
+-   *Sharla* has taught Yani's software engineering class twice.
     Each time,
     they came away feeling that
     their students had wasted time on things that weren't useful and hadn't learned things that would be.
     This book will help them restructure that course.

+-   *Avi* taught himself most of what he knows about programming while doing a graduate degree in biology.
+    He has just started his first non-academic job as a data scientist, where he will be building software with other people for the first time.
+    This book will help him understand what's expected of him and how to collaborate with his new colleagues.

+This book can be read on its own or as a companion to [%b Wilson2022 %].
+(If you are looking for a course project, please consider adding a tool to the ones it covers.)

 ## Themes {: #intro-theme}

-Much of what's hard about building software stems from the way our brains work [%b Hermans2021 %].
+Much of what's hard about building software stems from the way our brains work [%b Hermans2021 %], and in particular from our limited mental capabity ([%x cogload %]).
 One theme of this book is therefore this modified version of [Dobzhansky's Rule][dobzhansky]: